From passion to idea.

 The name of the school is accompanied by the name ALMA, chosen “because it is a short, Italian, female name which hints at ALMA Mater Studiorum” and even more so to the root of the Latin word for “food, nutrition”.

-Marchesi, the father of modern Italian cuisine, right from the beginning highlighted to his students and tutors the close relationship between cooking and culture.
-Even today, in order to be true professionals in the sector, ALMA students learn and further their knowledge of the history and culture of Italian gastronomy, following the teachings of the Master in order to become “thinking chefs”.
+Even today, in order to be true professionals in the sector, ALMA students learn and further their knowledge of the history and culture of Italian gastronomy.
 This is where the real strength of ALMA’s teaching comes from: its extensive expertise in the various sectors of the hotel and catering world.
 These sectors have well defined objectives and provide teaching and career opportunities where each area relies on the teachings of great masters and professionals in Italy’s hospitality sector.

 The first course begins